Record-high 56 percent say local crime has increased: Gallup

 Fifty-six percent in the poll released on Friday said there was more local crime than a year ago, the highest the number has been since Gallup began collecting data on the issue five decades ago.

-This number saw a massive 13-point jump last year, increasing from 38 percent in 2020 to 51 percent in 2021, amid reports of a wave of violent crime.
+Perception of an increase in crime saw a massive 13-point jump last year, increasing from 38 percent in 2020 to 51 percent in 2021, amid reports of a wave of violent crime.
+However, despite perceptions on both sides of the aisle of an increase in crime, the FBI reported earlier this month that violent crime and property crime remained largely consistent last year.

 The perception of local crime in 2022 breaks down sharply along partisan lines, with 73 percent of Republicans saying local crime has increased compared to the 42 percent of Democrats who said the same.